maycuiyan/deep-survival-model/README.md

 This repo contains the tensorflow implementation of building a deep survival model.
 It is a deep learning extension of the framework proposed in the following paper:
 > Yi Cui, Bailiang Li, and Ruijiang Li.
 "Decentralized Learning Framework of Meta-Survival Analysis for Developing Robust Prognostic Signatures."
 JCO Clinical Cancer Informatics 1 (2017): 1-13.

-A template of step-by-step training using the code is provided in the notebook training_template.ipynb.
+A step-by-step template using the code is provided in the notebook training_template.ipynb.